tusqasi/scripts/README.md

 - normalmaps 🗑

 ## 🔍 ocr
 Read text from screen to clipboard.
+[Originally from sdushantha](https://github.com/sdushantha/), I made it work for me.
 ## 🖥 rofi_tmux.py
 Open a terminal windows with selected tmux session.